 - Elementary, Intermediate, and Advanced Spanish Language: Lower division (basico and intermedio) and upper division (avanzado), 4 quarter/2.7 semester UC units, letter grade required

 - Cross-cultural Engagement: Listed under Latin American Studies, upper division, 2 quarter/1.3 semester UC units, may be taken for pass/no pass credit

 Additional or optional coursework, internships, and research for academic credit are not possible on this program.

 The program is designed for students who may not have the time or the language skills to spend a full semester or year in Mexico.
 As such, it aims to provide a brief but intensive introduction to Mexico and Mexico City in particular.

 The multi-disciplinary course on contemporary Mexico takes an innovative approach to current socio-political questions by taking advantage of Mexico City to explore historically rooted social dynamics.
 The class will be accompanied by community members on these expedition lectures to add yet another level of involvement and discussion to the topics and themes examined each week.

 Finally, the cross-cultural engagement course links together knowledge gained inside and outside of the classroom.This interactive class helps you identify and reflect on your experiences over the five-week program through group discussion and a final video journal project.

 You will earn direct UC credit and grades for all coursework.
+Grades are usually available by late September.
 Because grades may not be available for summer graduation deadlines, graduating seniors completing their participation in this program should consider planning for a fall graduation.
 Consult with an advisor on your campus to make your graduation plans.